Christy Ling Hom

 Research Interests

-Down Syndrome, Alzheimer's Disease, Intellectual Disabilities
+Down Syndrome, Cognitive Development, Cognitive Reserve, Alzheimer's Disease, Intellectual Disabilities

 Short Biography